-Visit the ‘Set up as a sole trader‘ page on the HMRC web site and follow all the instructions on there.
+When you are registering as self employed just visit the ‘Set up as a sole trader‘ page on the HMRC web site and follow all the instructions on there.
 It’s relatively straight forward to complete this – it shouldn’t take any longer than 10 minutes.
 You’ll then just need to wait for:

 - Your UTR

 What is a UTR?

 You’ll see this term coming up quite a lot when you’re self employed and it’s important you know what it is.
 Your UTR is your Unique Tax Reference number.
 Everyone who needs to complete a self assessment tax return will be given a UTR by HMRC.
 It’s your UNIQUE reference number for taxes – totally separate from your National Insurance number and your UTR will stick with your for your whole life.
 You can’t do anything with HMRC without a UTR so once you’ve been assigned one keep a record of it as you’re going to use it all the time.
 HMRC should send you one within a couple of months of registering for self assessment.
 If they don’t it might just come with your first request to complete a tax return.
 If in doubt, contact HMRC and ask them for it.
 You can also normally find it once you log on to your tax account using your new Government Gateway logon details.

 When do I have to register as self employed?

 Don’t panic!
 The HMRC deadline to register for self assessment is 5th October for any untaxed income generated in the previous tax year.
 So for example: